 We have been very busy learning time tables too.

 We have been writing newspaper reports about nursery rhymes.
 Some rather unusual events happened including Humpty Dumpty falling off St Joseph's roof and Doctor Hulbert using vinegar and brown paper as first aid!
-Here we are practising the quotes we included in our fantastic reports.
+Here we are practising the quotes we included in our wonderful reports.

 We have also been checking our understanding of lots of grammar, including making sure that we all can describe a noun, adjective, verb and adverb.
 We were very competitive playing grammar blockbusters, we learned a song and then won one million pounds on who wants to be a grammar millionaire.